 Almost a year ago Brian Gaynor pointed out that three rural companies, PGG Wrightson, Pyne Gould Corporation, and New Zealand Farming Systems Uruguay with their interlocking boards, had squandered shareholder wealth to the tune of $880 million.
 Now, having cleared up numerous conflicts and governance problems, appointing John Parker as chair and with new faces in the Management Company, Farming Systems Uruguay is under offer.

 First Singapore-based Olam secured a commitment from Manager PGG Wrightson, to buy all its shares at 55c each.
 Why did PGW break all advisers guidelines again, and immediately jump at the offer.
-Could it be PGW knew there were others in the background?
+Could it be PGW knew there were others

 Then a competing bid was received from Uruguay’s Union Agriculture Group at 60c each.
 The independent board members including Craig Norgate and Murray Flett, issued a strong rebuff, supported by a Grant Samuels’ opinion.
 This priced the shares between 65 and 79c each, and allocated an NTA of over $0.90/share.